MithrilJS/mithril.js/docs/simple-application.md

 m.mount(document.body, UserList)
 ```

-The `m.mount` call renders the specified component (`UserList`) into a DOM element (`document.body`), erasing any DOM that were there previously.
+The `m.mount` call renders the specified component (`UserList`) into a DOM element (`document.body`), erasing any DOM that was there previously.
 Opening the HTML file in a browser should now display a list of person names.

 ---